swalker2m/scalajs-geom/README.md

 The approach taken is to create a mini 2D geometry API and provide two implementations.
 The webapp implementation is backed with a JavaScript library called [Paper.js](http://paperjs.org).
-There may be better alternatives but my review of available options lead me to believe that this one is the most complete and at any rate most familiar looking library.
+There may be better alternatives but my survey lead me to believe that this one is the most complete (or at least most familiar looking) library.
 The server implementation is backed with Java2D.

 The build is split in three parts

-* `shared` - Simple platform-independent geometry API
+* `shared` - Simple platform-independent geometry API.
 * `js` - Webapp implementation of the API backed by Paper.js.
-This includes a bit of a Paper.js facade and a trivial [`TestApp`](js/src/main/scala/edu/gemini/geom//testapp/TestApp.scala) that illustrates how it could be used
+This includes a bit of a Paper.js facade and a trivial [`TestApp`](js/src/main/scala/edu/gemini/geom//testapp/TestApp.scala) that illustrates how it could be used.
-* `jvm` - a server-side implementation using Java 2D for completeness.
+* `jvm` - A server-side implementation using Java 2D for completeness.

 One tremendous problem with this idea is that [`Shape`](shared/src/main/scala/edu/gemini/geom/Shape.scala) is parameterized so that operations like shape intersection can be easily made